osirrc/pisa-docker/README.md

 - `stemmer` can be either `krovetz` or `porter2`, default is `porter2`.
 - `compressor` can be `opt` (Partitioned Elias Fano), `block_interpolative` (Interpolative), `block_simdbp` (SIMD-BP128), or `block_optpfor` (OPT-PFor Delta), `block_simdbp` is the default.
 Multiple compressors can be passed using a comma delimiter, eg: `--opts compressor="block_simdbp,opt"`.
 - `block_type` can be either `fixed` or `variable`, default is `variable`.
 If `fixed` is used, `block_size` must also be supplied, where `block_size` is a positive integer.
+- `skip_reordering=1` if provided document reordering will not be performed

 ### Search
 - `stemmer` is the same as above, and is used for stemming queries.